kencinder/igirst/README.md

 # IGIR Shell Tools

+### Very much `WIP` Issues and PRs are not accepted at this time as I am still working on finishing up initial systems and fine tuning for public use.
+Use what is here at your own risk!
+\
+\
 A collection of Linux shell scripts I have put together to make using [IGIR](https://github.com/emmercm/igir) easier.

 Currently only does scanning, with copy/move with/without backup/recycling and report generation of cart based systems.